almotasim90/DPI/Suricata_Install_and_configure.md

 ### Install Suricata from source

-Before installing Suricata from source, lets begin with updating the system and upgrading all packages,then reboot:
+Before installing Suricata from the source, let's begin with updating the system and upgrading all packages, then reboot:

 	$ sudo apt update
 	$ sudo apt upgrade -y
 	$ reboot

-We’ll install Suricata on Debian 10 from the source distribution files, it gives more control on Suricata installation, Before installing Suricata, a number of dependency packages and pre-requisite files needed to be installed, they can be installed using the following commands:
+We’ll install Suricata on Debian 10 from the source distribution files, which gives more control on Suricata installation, Before installing Suricata, several dependency packages and pre-requisite files needed to be installed, they can be installed using the following commands:

 	$ apt-get install make autoconf automake libtool